Would you be interested in a course that promised “30 days to better English for Professionals?”

 In L. 3 we'll look at giving feedback & discussing work with your team.

-L. 1 & 5 will follow the plan discussed in Module 2: L. 1 intro to the topic & vocabulary (just 10 words module); L.5 a Live Q&A.
+L. 1 & 5 will follow the plan discussed in Module 2: L. 1 intro to the topic & vocabulary (just 10 words module); L.5 a Live Q&A. (As noted above, you can also schedule a practice session with me at a reduced rate between course launches.)

 L. 3 How to develop (& tips to protect) your confidence while speaking in English